allencasul/Hoyeon/README.md

 # Electral
-Electral is a unified electron boilerplate for building desktop app using ElectronJS, and paired with Rizal CSS Framework.
+Electral is a unified electron resources for building desktop app using ElectronJS.